 Notice of demand for arbitration shall be made in writing to the Administrator within thirty (30) days after the applicable decision by the Administrator.
 The arbitrator shall be selected by those members of the Board who are neither members of the Compensation/Organizational Committee of the Board nor employees of the Company or any Subsidiary.
 If there are no such members of the Board, the arbitrator shall be selected by the Board.
 The arbitrator shall be an individual who is an attorney licensed to practice law in the jurisdiction in which the Company's headquarters are then located.
-Such arbitrator shall be neutral within the meaning of the Commercial Rules of Dispute Resolution of the American Arbitration Association; provided, however, that the arbitration shall not be administered by the American Arbitration Association.
-Any challenge to the neutrality of the arbitrator shall be resolved by the arbitrator whose decision shall be final and conclusive.
-The arbitration shall be administered and conducted by the arbitrator pursuant to the Commercial Rules of Dispute Resolution of the American Arbitration Association.
-Each side shall bear its own fees and expenses, including its own attorney's fees, and each side shall bear one half of the arbitrator's fees and expenses.
+Such arbitrator shall be neutral within the meaning of the Commercial Rules of Dispute Resolution of the American Arbitration Association; provided, however, that the arbitrator shall be resolved by the arbitrator whose decision shall be final and conclusive.
+The arbitration shall be administered and conducted by the arbitrator pursuant to the Commercial Rules of Dispute Resolution of the arbitrator pursuant to the Commercial Rules of Dispute Resolution of the arbitrator pursuant to the Commercial Rules of Dispute Resolution of the arbitrator pursuant to the Commercial Rules of Dispute Resolution of the arbitrator pursuant to the commercial Rules of Dispute Resolution of the American Arbitration's fees, and each side shall bear one half of the arbitrator's fees and expenses.
 The decision of the arbitrator on the issue(s) presented for arbitration shall be final and conclusive and may be enforced in any court of competent jurisdiction.